afarhan/ubitx/README.md

 #IMPORTANT INFORMATION
 ----------------------------------------------------------------------------
-- 0.296 Version Test only download. almost complete replace keyer logic to Ron's code
+- 0.30 Version Test only download. almost complete
-  Currently, default key type is IAMBICB
-  If you are using a straight key or IAMBICB, you can change key type at setup menu. default Band select is Ham Band mode, if you want common type, long press function key at band select menu

 - Beta 0.26 and Beta 0.261, Beta 0.262,0.27 is complete test, 0.28 is tested.
 - You can download and use it (Release section).

-# Current work list (for Version 0.29)
+# Current work list (for Version 0.31)
-  1 Testing CAT Control with Software using hamlib on Linux 2 BFO setting based on current value - complete
+  1 Testing CAT Control with Software using hamlib on Linux
-  3 Select Tune Step - Testing
-  4 Change Tune control type, Do not keep the original source - Complete
-    - Coded differently after clearing the original source
-    - Prevent malfunction by applying threshold
-  5 stabilize and remove many warning messages - by Pullrequest and merge 6 Study on improvement method for cw keying - need idea
-    - set ADC Range value

 #NOTICE
 ----------------------------------------------------------------------------